UWPCE-PythonCert/PythonCertDevel/_sources/modules/SubclassingAndInheritance.rst.txt

 You can then change ("override") some or all of the attributes to change the behavior.

 You can also add new attributes to extend the behavior.
+You create a subclass by passing the superclass to the class statement.

 The simplest subclass in Python: